davidmintz/court-interpreters-office/docs/documentation/setup.md

     </li>
 </ol>
  <div class="border border-info rounded sm-shadow py-2 bg-light px-3 mb-3">
-    A non-root user needing to set up and maintain InterpretersOffice <em>may</em> need
+    A non-root user needing to set up and maintain InterpretersOffice will need
     <ul>
-        <li>sufficient permissions to stop, start, reload the database server</li>
+        <li>a mysql user account with permissions to create the database</li>
-        <li>sufficient permissions to edit the database server configuration files</li>
+        <li>permissions to edit the database server configuration files</li>
+        <li>permissions to stop, start, reload the database server</li>
     </ul>
 </div>